tpwres/teczki-polskiego-wrestlingu/content/o/ptw.md

 Shown in the video are [Puncher](@/w/puncher.md), [Spartan](@/w/spartan.md), [Miyagi Shida](@/w/miyagi-shida.md) and [Diana Strong](@/w/diana-strong.md).
 In August 2024, PTW launched their new show, "Czas na Wrestling" (_Time for Wrestling_) on a local Silesian TV station, TVT.
 It is hosted by Pawłowski, who typically interviews a single PTW roster/personnel member, talking various wrestling/PTW related topics and plugging future shows.
 Some of the episodes are hosted by TVT on their [webpage](https://telewizjatvt.pl/?s=czas+na+wrestling).
 In December 2024, Pawłowski, Strong and Nano Lopez made an appearance on Marcin Najman's "Oryginalne Zero" YouTube channel.
+In December 2024, MyWrestling portal held a live interview with Pawłowski on their YouTube channel.
 ## Internet presence

 * [Official Facebook fanpage](https://www.facebook.com/PrimeTimeWrestlingPL)